Rikard-Johansson97/nextemplates/README.md

 ## 📌 Enhancements

 1. **GitHub Copilot Synergy**: Combine the might of **NexTemplates** with [GitHub Copilot](https://copilot.github.com/) to ascend to coding divinity.
 Let Copilot complete your spells and incantations, making the coding process truly ethereal.
 2. **Optimal Setting**: To ensure your spells are woven seamlessly, consider setting `"editor.suggest.snippetsPreventQuickSuggestions": true` in your VS Code settings.
 This arcane tweak ensures that the auto-suggestions don't interfere with the magic of your snippets.
+3. **Conformity with Best Practices**: NexTemplates diligently follows the practices laid out in the [Vercel Style Guide](https://github.com/vercel/style-guide).
+Moreover, the snippets are conjured directly from the sacred texts of the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/routing), ensuring your components are not only spellbinding but also crafted following the sacred lore.

 ## 🎉 Concluding the Ritual